 However, they found this advantage fades away after 24 hours.
 After taking a test covering the material, students who typed their notes performed worse.
-Therefore, if students want to cement details from lessons and lectures into their long-term memory, it's better to handwrite their notes, or at least write them out longhand after they've typed them up.
+Therefore, if students want to cement details from lessons and lectures into their long-term memory, it is effective to take notes by hand as a memory aid, or at least write them out longhand after they've typed them up.

 This study found participants who took notes by hand did better because they were actively synthesizing and summarizing valuable takeaways, while those who typed were taking notes verbatim from the lecture.
 In other words, those who took notes by hand had to not only process the material, but also had to organize it on the fly.
 Meanwhile, students who typed their notes were only retaining information superficially.

-Ultimately, writing helps memory by forcing people to slow down and be more intentional, so students who want to retain relevant information should take class notes by hand.
+Ultimately, writing things down helps you remember more by forcing people to slow down and be more intentional, so students who want to retain relevant information should take class notes by hand.
 The practice will pay off in better grades, too.

 How Students Can Incorporate Handwriting in Their Day-to-Day Lives